gbonacini/nuclear_rng_generation2/README.md

 ```shell
 geiger_gen2.uf2
 ```
-  putting the Pico in "deploy mode" pushing the white button before connecting USB cable and relesing the same button a second after the connection.
+  putting the Pico in "deploy mode" pushing the white button before connecting USB cable and releasing the same button a second after the connection.
-- A trivial Python client example is present in "test" directory in the present software disgtribution.
+- A trivial Python client example is present in "test" directory in the present software distribution.
 - The number can be requested from any program able to create Berkeley sockets using the described protocol.